remarcmij/promise-demo/README.md

    <<< main ending >>>
    ```

-   Note that the `main()` function exits after completion of the promise chain.
+   Notice that the `main()` function exits after completion of the promise chain.
 This is because of the synchronous nature of this promise implementation.

-2. Consume an immediately rejected synchronous in a chain.
+2. Consume an immediately rejected **synchronous** in a chain.

    ```text
    <<< main starting >>>